Location & history

 Joe Davies Heritage Airpark at Palmdale Plant 42

 |2503 E Ave P, Palmdale, CA 93550, USA

 The museum is named after Joe Davies, a former commander of Plant 42 and a USAF pilot in Vietnam.
 He also worked for 20 years with North American Aviation, Rockwell International, The Boeing Company and was a member of the Palmdale City Council.

-The airpark currently displays 21 retired military aircraft on static display including a Curtiss C-46D Commando, Boeing B-52D Stratofortress, Boeing 747-100SR-46 Space Shuttle Carrier Aircraft, Lockheed Martin X-55 Advanced Composite Cargo Aircraft, Douglas YA-4C Skyhawk, McDonnell Douglas F-4D Phantom, Northrop F-5E Tiger II, Republic F-105G Thunderchief and many others.
+The airpark also displays over 20 retired military aircraft on static display including a Curtiss C-46D Commando, Boeing B-52D Stratofortress, Lockheed Martin X-55 Advanced Composite Cargo Aircraft, Douglas YA-4C Skyhawk, McDonnell Douglas F-4D Phantom, Northrop F-5E Tiger II, Republic F-105G Thunderchief and many others.

 When fully developed, the airpark will showcase over 40 retired military and civilian aircraft.
 Future aircraft at the Airpark may include a F-117 Nighthawk, F-102 Delta Dagger, B-2 Spirit, Boeing 767, F-22 Raptor, F-35 Joint Strike Fighter and a X-31 Enhanced Fighter.
 While visiting this museum make sure to also stop by at the Blackbird Airpark next door, a small annex of the Air Force Flight Test Museum at Edwards AFB.